beeonepens/sipr-frontend/README.md

-# Turborepo starter with pnpm
+# SIPR Frontend Monorepo

 ## What's inside?

-This turborepo uses [pnpm](https://pnpm.io) as a packages manager.
+This monorepo is powered by [turborepo](https://turborepo.org/) and [pnpm](https://pnpm.io).
 It includes the following packages/apps:

 ### Apps and Packages